ijena/jered-haun-nano-adhesion-lab/README.md

 Sigma was supposed to be between -3sigma and 3 sigma but I took absolute value because sigma cannot be negative UROP thing
 BME 199 course form
+# TO DO - add normal distribution to the histogram